Preview & Edit

 In her lovely, creatively unbounded book of musings and illustrations, The Principles of Uncertainty, artist Maira Kalman longs for a lengthy walk—“My dream is to walk around the world.
 A smallish backpack, all essentials neatly in place.”—but settles for a few steps in others’ shoes.

 Kalman undergoes that critical suspension of self—the true root of empathy—to see others.
 Walking as they walk, stepping as they step.
 Occasionally communicating, but mostly watching.
-It is a deeply perceptive collection of images, often people’s backs.
+It is a profoundly perceptive collection of images, often people’s backs.
 “Everyone is going forward, and everyone is behind everyone,” Kalman writes.

 principles of uncertainty"Walk, walk, walk" by Maira Kalman in Principles of Uncertainty.